software-dev-academy/wd-js-exercise-1/README.md

 ### 1) Dom -> Tree

-Your task is to convert the HTML file `preparation/part1/DOMToTree.html` to a tree similar to the one found [here on W3Schools](https://www.w3schools.com/js/js_htmldom.asp).
+Your task is to convert the HTML file `preparation/part1/document.html` to a DOM-tree similar to the one found [here on W3Schools](https://www.w3schools.com/js/js_htmldom.asp).

  *Some tips:*